 Here at Weekend Warrior we know it can be difficult to obtain the necessary exemption to buy a Replica Imitation Firearm,

 We understand that not everyone can attend the necessary number of game days in the relevant time frame, are re-enactors so probably wouldn't get a UKARA number, or that some people merely want to collect the replicas.
-Due to this we are willing to accept other forms of Exemptions, these include, but aren't limited to: UKARA, BSA membership, membership of re-enactment societies (with appropriate proof of liability insurances) and BSA membership.
+Due to this we are willing to accept other forms of Exemptions, these include, but aren't limited to: UKARA, BASC membership, membership of re-enactment societies (with appropriate proof of liability insurances) and Sportsman's association.
 We understand that there ARE other options out there and if you'd like to discuss those with us, feel free to get in touch and we will see what we can do.

 These are the EXACT words regarding Exemptions to the Violent Crime Reduction Act (VCRA) 2006